Rithinteja/FBLAapp23/README.md

 Code from the React Native Share [documentation](https://reactnative.dev/docs/share) was used as a template.

 A youtube [video](https://reactnative.dev/docs/share) was used as a tutorial to create the image picker in the application.
+A youtube [video](https://youtu.be/ql4J6SpLXZA) was used as a tutorial to create the login A youtube [video](https://youtu.be/RdaQIkE47Og) was used as a tutorial to create the calendar

 ## Usage